 This subject develops a detailed knowledge of food science and its application across nutrition and dietetic practice.
 Students will explore the functions, chemistry, composition and nutritional properties of a variety of foods and apply this to enhance their understanding of nutrient digestion and metabolism.
 Theoretical learning will be supplemented by practical, hands-on workshops where students will gain an understanding of the physical, biochemical and nutritional changes that occur during food production, processing and preparation.
-Field trips will be incorporated to enable students to develop an appreciation of the 'paddock to plate' food journey and associated nutritional implications.

 |Faculty||Faculty of Health Sciences & Medicine|